uccser/cs-field-guide/csfieldguide/chapters/content/en/software-engineering/sections/agile-software-development.md

 It will be ideal if the person works in a medium to large size company, and they need to be part of a software engineering team (i.e. not a lone programmer).

 The project revolves around interviewing the person about the process they went through for some software development they did recently.
-They may be reluctant to talk about company processes, in which case it may help to assure them that you will keep their information confidential (your project should only be viewed by you and those involved in supervising and marking it; you should state its confidential nature clearly at the start so that it doesn't get published later).
+They may be reluctant to talk about company processes, in which case it may help to assure them that you will keep their information confidential (your project should only be viewed by you and those involved in supervising and marking it; you should state its confidential nature clearly at the start and ensure it doesn't get published later).

 You need to do substantial preparation for the interview.
 Find out about the kind of software that the company makes.